Generic Name: Labetalol hydrochloride

 Blood Pressure Monitoring

-The blood pressure should be monitored during and after completion of the infusion or IV injection.
-Rapid or excessive falls in either systolic or diastolic blood pressure during IV treatment should be avoided.
+The blood pressure should be monitored during and after completion of the infusion or intravenous injection.
+Rapid or excessive falls in either systolic or diastolic blood pressure during intravenous treatment should be avoided.
 In patients with excessive systolic hypertension, the decrease in systolic pressure should be used as an indicator of effectiveness in addition to the response of the diastolic pressure.

 |200 mg b.i.d.||400 mg|